-Magnesium Deficiency Symptoms: The feeling of being healthy is the only thing that makes us happy and bright.
-Now suppose we all know that our health is a combination of physical, mental, and social well-being and it is also a resource for living a stress-free life.
+The feeling of being healthy is the only thing that makes us happy and bright.
+Now suppose we all know that our health is a combination of physical, mental, and social well-being, and it is also a resource for living a stress-free life.

-Good health does not necessarily mean that absence of diseases; rather it indicates the ability to recover fast from illness and to get back to our normal life.
+Good health does not necessarily mean the absence of diseases; rather, it indicates the ability to recover quickly from illness and get back to our everyday lives.
 In a word, we can say that good health is our capability to prevent other health problems.

-However, food is one of the key factors plays an important role in our fitness.
-Therefore a healthful diet which consists of all essential nutrients and minerals including magnesium as one the salient component is the basic requirement for all.
+However, food is one of the key factors that play an essential role in our fitness.
+Therefore, a healthful diet that consists of all essential nutrients and minerals, including magnesium as one of the salient components, is necessary for all.

-So considering the importance of magnesium in human health we are going to discuss the health benefits and resources of this mineral.
-Moreover we will talk about the signs and causes of magnesium deficiency.
+So considering the importance of magnesium in human health, we will discuss the health benefits and resources of this mineral.
+Moreover, we will talk about the signs and causes of magnesium deficiency.
 So stay with us to know more about magnesium.

-Magnesium deficiency is a widespread health issue that can cause severe complications in our organ and whole body system.
+Magnesium deficiency is a widespread health issue that can cause severe complications in our organs and whole body system.
 A low level of magnesium in the blood is called hypomagnesemia.

-Electrolyte imbalance is the main cause due to which magnesium serum level is low in our blood (less than 1.46mg/dl)
+Electrolyte imbalance is the leading cause due to which magnesium serum level is low in our blood (less than 1.46mg/dl)

 However, low magnesium level happens due to the following health condition.
 These are as follows—